kristian-lange-tw/JATOS_docs_v3/pages/JATOS-on-Digital-Ocean.md

 This script downloads two config files, one for Traefik and one for Docker Compose.
 If you are interested you can see them under https://github.com/JATOS/JATOS/blob/master/deploy/docker-compose.yaml and https://github.com/JATOS/JATOS/blob/master/deploy/traefik.toml.
 Docker Compose will start JATOS' and Traefik's container for us.

 After you've created your Droplet you still have to point your domain name to your server's IP address.
 This involves dealing with things like _A records_ or _AAAA records_ or _DNS_ servers and simply can be quite annoying.
 You can [manage your DNS settings with Digital Ocean](https://www.digitalocean.com/docs/networking/dns/how-to/manage-records/) or the registar where you got your domain name (they will have some online help).
-The important thing is to put the the IPv4 address of your server into the _A record_ of your DNS settings (or if you have an IPv6 address the _AAAA record_).
+The important thing is to put the _IPv4_ address of your server into the _A record_ of your DNS settings (or if you have an _IPv6_ address the _AAAA record_).
 And remember, DNS changes can take from some minutes to a day to propagate throughout the Internet - So your domain name might take some time to work (you can use [nslookup](http://www.kloth.net/services/nslookup.php) to check).

-Then as a last step, after your domain name points to your server's IP, you have to reset your server (switch off the droplet and back on).
+Then as a last step, after your domain name points to your server's IP, you have to reset your server (switch off the Droplet and back on).
 Now Traefik can request a certificate for your domain and use HTTPS from now on.

+**Done.
+You have a JATOS server with encryption on your domain name.**